 Education plays a pivotal role in fostering a sense of social responsibility.
 By integrating social and ethical considerations into educational curricula, individuals can develop a deeper understanding of their impact on society (Reynolds, 1991).
 Educational programs focusing on the implications of personal and collective actions on public health can cultivate informed citizens who are aware of their responsibilities during health crises.
 This collective awareness ensures better preparedness and responsiveness in future pandemics.

-In conclusion, the COVID-19 pandemic has brought the concept of social responsibility to the forefront, emphasizing the intricate link between individual and societal behaviours.
-The interconnectedness of own and others’ health manifests in collective actions that determine the trajectory of the pandemic.
-By nurturing empathy, building trust in public institutions, countering misinformation, and fostering education on social responsibility, societies can enhance their resilience against pandemics.
-Ultimately, recognizing the intertwined nature of the self and others paves the way for a more ethically conscious and health-oriented community.

 4. Conclusion